Smells Like Delish

 Look for any precooked, cured ham in your grocery store that's around 8 to 10 lbs.
 Remove it from the package and rinse it off and pat it dry with paper towels so the glaze will stick to it better.

-I used an awesome molasses based glaze to complement the deep smokey flavors, but you can mix together honey and orange juice in 50-50 ratios for a great, simple glaze as well.
+I made an awesome molasses based glaze to complement the deep smokey flavors, but you can mix together honey and orange juice in 50-50 ratios for a great, simple glaze as well.

 smoked ham, molasses, mustard, tomato paste, garlic powder, and smoke flavor on a white background.